NateThom/DoppelVer_code/README.md

 ## Overview

 The **DoppelVer** dataset is a benchmark dataset designed for evaluating and advancing face verification and recognition algorithms.
-This dataset contains a diverse collection of facial images from various sources, making it suitable for a wide range of face-related computer vision tasks.
+This dataset contains a diverse collection of facial images.
+The identities depicted were selected in pairs of doppelganger identities.
+A doppelganger is an identity who is highly visually similar to the source identity, such that they might be mistaken for one another.

 This README file provides essential information about the dataset, its structure, and instructions on how to use it.